How Can Talk Therapy Improve Mental Health

 Therapy techniques to avoid self-remedies

-Therapy may help clients ignore or reduce the urge to seek relief through unhealthy behaviors like substance use or risky spending.
+Talk therapy may help clients ignore or reduce the urge to seek relief through unhealthy behaviors like substance use or risky spending.
 The desire to look for alternative methods for release can be replaced with a healthy treatment plan.
-Therapists teach clients new behaviors to lean on when experiencing difficult memories, feelings, or thoughts.
-Some holistic treatments therapists may use in the treatment process are breathing exercises, exposure therapy, meditation, and mindfulness.
-Mindfulness and deep breathing have been found effective in reducing symptoms of anxiety, stress, and depression.
+Talk therapists teach their clients new behaviors to lean on when experiencing difficult memories, feelings, or thoughts.
+Some holistic treatments therapists may use in the therapeutic process are breathing exercises, exposure therapy, meditation, and mindfulness.
+Mindfulness and deep breathing have been found to be effective in reducing symptoms of anxiety, stress, and depression.

 Where do I find a therapist or other mental health professional?